joakim/tarant-page/content/showcases/pub-sub.md

 +++
-title = "Pub Sub for Actors"
+title = "PubSub for Actors"
 date = 2018-12-27T00:00:00

 [header]
 image = ""
-caption = "Pub Sub for Actors"
+caption = "PubSub for Actors"
 +++

 This example demonstrates how Actors process messages independently.
 When you press the `+1` button, you will see how